MachineMetrics Unveils Revolutionary Automated Schedule Intelligence Solution Read the Press Release

 In this article, we will explore precisely what production capacity is and strategies you can use to find hidden capacity within your shop.

-What is Capacity in Production?
+What is Production Capacity in Manufacturing?

 Production capacity is the maximum output that can be achieved in the production process of manufactured goods.
 It’s generally a part-based metric that identifies the most goods that can be created given a set amount of resources (time, labor, materials).